| Supporting Staff AssociationShort-Term Courses Open to Employees Covered Under the Collective Bargaining

 computer facilities around the campus is limited, you should consider the equipment

+and software available to you when selecting your course.
 If, after reading the course descriptions, an employee is unable to determine

 the specific course appropriate for her/his needs, she/he should first discuss